K-Quarantine: Healthcare worker appreciation

 Medical staff worked around the clock, isolating from their families overnight and during the holidays.
 Personal protective equipment, including masks, was a job requirement through the summer.
 In surveys conducted in October and November, higher than average numbers of healthcare workers were experiencing significant levels of depression.
 During April and May, expressions of gratitude toward medical staff began online and spread throughout South Korea.
 The "thank-you challenge" eventually included President Moon Jae-in, (BTS, Kim Yu-na, Park Na-rae, Lee Hyo-ri, and other celebrities.

 Testing & tracing

 Drive-through testing

 On February 23, 2020, South Korea developed the world's first drive-through COVID-19 testing sites, which were initially conceived by Kim Jin-yong, director of infectious medicine at Incheon Medical Center, and installed at Chilgok Kyungpook National University Hospital.
 At a drive-through test site at Daegu Yeungnam University Hospital, staff were able to complete reception, examination, temperature measurement, sample collection from nose and mouth, and disinfection in 5–10 minutes per vehicle.

 Drive-through testing expanded to 50 drive-through testing locations in operation.
 Drive-through screening clinics have been praised by media around the world, including CNN and AFP.

-Kit that detects both flu and COVID-19.